Jenni Pulos Breaks Silence on Jeff Lewis Feud and Abuse Claims

 In September, Lewis said on his Sirius XM radio show that he and Pulos had parted ways after a "fight," which occurred after he offered her "unsolicited career advice."
 He later said she had reported him for alleged abuse and victimization" and "wrongfully terminating her off her own show."
 Lewis denied any wrongdoing, saying that he has been "cleared of all abuse victimization charges" and adding, "I would never do that to her."

-"Citing wrongful termination claim, wrong," Pulos told People.
+"Citing wrongful termination claim, wrong," she told People.
 "Citing abuse claim, wrong.
 Citing victimization claim, wrong."

 In her interview with People, Pulos said Lewis floated the idea of having her continue to appear on Flipping Out in a supporting "friend" role.
 She refused, telling the magazine, "I was not going to fake a friendship."